Art and Design Curriculum

 Students will be introduced to oil painting techniques to create an accurate self-portrait.
 They will experiment with mixing skin tones and develop an understanding of scale and proportion whilst observing what they are painting through light and shade.
 Students will look at a diverse range of artists that reflects them and who they can see as ambitious career role models.
 Students will explore Joy Labinjo’s work how she uses line, tone and colour.
 Learning about Labinjo’s career to gain an understanding of how to make a career from Fine Art.

-There will be a Year 9 trip to The National Portrait Gallery in Central London which has an interesting collection of portraits, dating as far back as the 15th Century up to the current day.
+There will be a Year 9 trip to The Courtauld Gallery in Central London which has an interesting collection of portraits, dating as far back as the 15th Century up to the current day.
 Visiting this large collection will demonstrate the wide range of approaches to portraiture, which there are.
 Students to gain independent research and recording skills by visiting virtual exhibitions with artists from different movements.

 Agent of Change Ceramics and Portraiture